-Ed Wingate was born in Detroit in 1925, and became one of the city's most successful African-American businessmen, owning a hotel, taxi service, and several cafes.
+Ed Wingate was born in Georgie in 1919.
+In the 1930s his family moved to Detroit, where Wingate eventually became one of the city's most successful African-American businessmen, owning a hotel, taxi service, and several cafes.
 In 1961, Wingate became intrigued by the music business, and paid a visit to Berry Gordy.
 Gordy's Motown label was having cash flow problems, and invited Wingate to sign on as a partner.
 Wingate declined, opting instead to start his own label, Golden World, with his future wife JoAnne Jackson.
 Golden World issued its first single in 1962.
 A subsidiary label, Ric-Tic, followed.

 In 1965, Golden World had its first top-ten hit, the Reflections' "Just Like Romeo and Juliet."
 Golden World opened a recording studio in 1965, and more hits followed.
 In 1966, Berry Gordy, his cash flow problems well behind him, bought out Golden World for a reported one million dollars.
 Wingate continued to release records on Ric-Tic until 1968, when Gordy bought that label and Wingate exited the music business.
 He later moved to Las Vegas, and died there in 2006.

 Ed Wingate lived at 2307 Edison beginning in the early 1950s.